By Linda L. Prout

 - Have a savory breakfast.
 This means eggs, turkey sausage or oatmeal.
 As soon as you sprinkle brown sugar on your oatmeal or slather jam that has added sugar onto toast, you’ve launched your next sugar binge.

 - Eat cooked leafy greens.
 Steamed broccoli, grilled asparagus, sautéed spinach, and other greens boost energy and provide anti-sugar craving minerals like magnesium.
 The slightly bitter taste of greens also thwarts sugar urges.
-Again I would avoid promoting butter out right.

 - Avoid artificial sweeteners.
 Studies show diet sodas stimulate cravings for real sugar while packing fat on faster than their sugary counterparts.